hcomet/CheapoDC/README.md

 ## Firmware

 How to build the CheapoDC firmware can be found [here](/CheapoDC/README.md).
+All aspects of the CheapoDC are configurable through the [WebUI](#web-ui) making [WebFlash](https://hcomet.github.io/CheapoDC/CheapoDCFlash.html) the easiest way to install and then configure firmware.

 ## Weather Service

-The current temperature and humidity for your location may be obtained by either using one of the two CheapoDC integrated open weather service APIs or may be be provided from an external client through the CheapoDC API.
+The current temperature and humidity for your location may be obtained by using one of the two CheapoDC supported open weather service APIs, from an external client through the CheapoDC API or by using an internal humidity/temperature sensor.
 Dew point is calculated based on the temperature and humidity values.
 The Weather Source may be set using the [Web UI](#cheapodc-controller-configuration) or through the [API](#cheapodc-api).
 CheapoDC defaults to using Open-Meteo.

 ### [Open-Meteo](https://open-meteo.com/)

-Open-Meteo is the default service configured for CheapoDC.
+Open-Meteo is the default Weather Source configured for CheapoDC.
 Use of the Open-Meteo API does not require any registration for current weather queries.
 The free level allows for 10,000 API calls per day.
 Weather updates seem to be regular at a 15 minute interval.
 While using a 5 minute query interval, several CheapoDCs can be running at the same time without issue.

 ### [OpenWeather](https://openweathermap.org/)